 Likewise, when you speak, the audio triggers your avatar's mouth movement to simulate speaking, and the eye tracking component on the Magic Leap One delivers avatar eye blinks in (mostly accurate) concert with your real eye movements.

 But since I've had a good deal of experience dealing with VR social avatars, I know that some users can sometimes bring the trolling and harassment of the traditional web into immersive computing.
+(An area that will likely receive more attention as discussions around Section 230 of the Communications Decency Act move into the virtual worlds of VR and AR.)
 So I asked Savannah Niles, a product designer and project leader on the Avatar Chat team, about this area.
 She confirmed that the app team spent a good deal of time thinking about this issue in particular, which is why the privacy and blocking controls are so robust.

 This approach even bleeds into the usage of the avatars themselves.
 During a long Avatar Chat session with Niles, she showed me the app's set boundaries for how close another avatar can get to another, thus avoiding anyone potentially violating someone's personal space in AR.
 It might sound silly if you've never engaged in an avatar social session in VR or AR, but I can confirm from direct experience that some people will violate your avatar's personal space.